machawk1/Mink/README.md

 # Contributing

 Contributions welcomed.
-Please see the (to-be-created) CONTRIBUTING.md file in this repository for more information.
+Please see the CONTRIBUTING.md file in this repository for more information.

 ### Citing Project